Allergic Reactions to Vaccines

 When an allergic reaction causes difficulty breathing, anaphylaxis or anaphylactic shock, it can be life threatening.

-If you have experienced an allergic reaction due to a vaccine, take our free quiz to see if you’re eligible for compensation.
+If you have experienced an allergic reaction from a vaccine, take our free quiz to see if you’re eligible for vaccine injury compensation.

 What Vaccines Are Known to Cause Allergic Reactions?

-Allergic reactions caused by a vaccine may be serious, and you might be eligible for compensation.
+Allergic reactions to vaccine may be serious, and you might be eligible for compensation.
 Take our free quiz now to find out if you qualify.

 What Makes Vaccines Cause Allergic Reactions?

-A number of substances in vaccines, or in the syringe, can cause an allergic reaction.
+A number of substances in vaccines, or in the syringe, can cause an allergic reaction to a vaccine.
 These include:

 • Gelatin.
 This is a stabilizing agent that is derived from cows or pigs